 Answer: Sex is a matter of habit, you can get used to it or unused to it.
 In your case, it seems like you have got unused it after your baby was born.
 You sound worn out and depressed to me and I think you ought to see a lady sexologist about this.
 I do hope your husband can encourage you to get help, as you obviously feel pretty awful.
 I realise this is awful for both, but do try and be patient.
 You have made a child together and I’m sure you want to hang on in there, if at all possible.
 What may help a little is if you – difficult though it is – backs off a bit regarding sex and simply try to re-engage as spouses romantically.
 Can you organise someone to babysit and go out for a meal at least once a week?
 You are depressed.
 The result is a kind of stalemate.

 Related reading: Are Indians ignorant about sex and intimacy?Dr Paras Shah discusses.

-With the above pointers certainly there is bound to be some improvement and the channel of communication will be more warm and fluid.
-If you encounter further issues you can always seek help of a lady sexologist.
+With the above pointers certainly, there is bound to be some improvement and the channel of communication will be more warm and fluid.
+If you encounter further issues you can always seek the help of a lady sexologist.